Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/fast-action-manager/index.md

 ));
 {% endhighlight %}

-Likewise you can pass Actions.retry(...) in to the withQueryResults method as well for query-based actions.
+Likewise you can wrap actions using `Actions.retryAll` in conjunction with the `withQueryResults` method to add retry support to query-based actions.

 #### Retrying a stack of actions
 If the activity is designed to commit content changes, then ActionBatch is a more convenient option.
-The difference is that all actions are executed sequentially and if any of them fail, the resolver is refreshed and all actions are retied again in order.
+The difference is that all actions are executed sequentially and if any of them fail, the resolver is refreshed and all actions within that batch are retied again in order.
 It is preferred to commit content changes in batches, say 10 at a time, rather than individually as it can be much faster overall.
-Note: There is currently no support for "withQueryResults" to use ActionBatch internally, so it mostly lends itself to other iterator patterns such as visitor or simple for-loops.
+Note: There is currently no support for "withQueryResults" to use ActionBatch internally, so you have to use other iterator patterns such as visitor or simple for-loops -- or use the withQueryResults to build ActionBatches instead of processing results right away.
 Once the iterator or visitor is completed defining all the work, the commitBatch() method must be called to schedule the final batch of work.

 {% highlight java %}
     ActionManager manager = amf.createTaskManager("Copy folder structure", resourceResolver, 1);